The origins of linen fabric

 Since Catherine the Great made it possible to export linen threads, most weaving mills in Europe worked with fibers grown in the Russian Empire.

+Cultivated linen that is used for various industrial purposes can be of different sorts.
+This culture is mainly grown for seeds, fibers, and oil.
+It is common flax material that is used for fabric manufacture.
+The stems that produce the fibers can be different, and the quality of the threads depends on them.
 Flax is a capricious plant to cultivate.
-It is best cultivated in regions with a moderate climate and nonchernozemic soil.
-This culture is very demanding for soil composition, mineral fertilizers contained in it and weather – precipitation during maturing period can damage the whole crop.
-Sprouts appear in early spring at +4-5 Celsius and can endure frosts up to -4 Celsius.
-It takes from 68 to 84 days from the first sprouts to appear to the harvesting.
+It is best cultivated in regions with a moderate climate and non-chernozem soil.
+This culture is very demanding as far as soil composition, mineral fertilizers contained in it and weather – excessive precipitation during maturation period can damage the whole crop.
+Sprouts appear in early spring at +4-5 Celsius and can endure frosts of up to -4 Celsius.
+It takes anywhere from 68 to 84 days from the first sprouts to appear to get to the harvesting.
 In Russia, this plant is cultivated in various regions, on thousands of hectares of land.
-But only a small part of it is dedicated to the cultivation of the sort that gives the best raw material for thin fabric manufacture.
+But only a small part of it is dedicated to the cultivation of the sort that gives the best raw linen for fabric manufacture.
 That is why linen fabric is quite expensive.

-Flax fibers and their processing
+Flax fiber and its processing